Uminosachi/inpaint-anything/README.md

 ## Auto-saving images

-* Set the environment variable before running.
+* The inpainted image will be automatically saved in the folder corresponding to the current date within the "outputs" directory.
-* Images will be saved in the current directory.
+* If you would like to save the segmented and masked images as well, please set the environment variable before running.

 ```bash
 export IASAM_DEBUG=1